Michigan Approves 888 Holdings As Newest Operator

 Regulators in the state of Michigan believe that the Hannahville tribe will attempt to get approval for online casino gaming later on in the year.
 As TwinSpires will not be providing online sports betting or online casino gaming, there is a gap to look into for the tribe.
 888 Holdings is known as a large player in both the online sportsbook world as well as the online casino gaming industry.
 In fact, 888 Holdings runs the World Series of Poker site online.

 The Hannahville Indian tribe was part of the first ten licensees that were first authorized by the Michigan Gaming Control Board to be able to run both online sports betting and online casino gaming.
 The initial launch date for these ten licensees in Michigan was on January 22, 2021.

 In the middle of April of this year, the state of Michigan welcomed the fifteenth operator in the state for both online sports betting and online casino gaming.
-This was approved by the Michigan Gaming Control Board and the licenses, by Michigan law, are to be limited to only the brick and mortar casinos in the city of Detroit as well as tribes that are recognized federally in the state of Michigan.
+This was approved by the Michigan Gaming Control Board.
+The licenses, by Michigan law, are to be limited to only the brick-and-mortar casinos in the city of Detroit as well as tribes that are recognized federally in the state of Michigan.